psg-cisco/ai-defense-python-sdk/docs/source/index.rst

 Overview
 --------

-The ``aidefense-sdk`` provides a developer-friendly interface for inspecting chat conversations and HTTP requests/responses using Cisco's AI Defense API.
+The ``cisco-aidefense-sdk`` provides a developer-friendly interface for inspecting chat conversations and HTTP requests/responses using Cisco's AI Defense API.
 It enables you to detect security, privacy, and safety risks in real time, with flexible configuration and robust validation.

 Features